nubenetes/awesome-kubernetes/docs/jenkins-alternatives.md

     * [thenewstack.io: Why ArgoCD Is the Lifeline of GitOps](https://thenewstack.io/why-argo-cd-is-the-lifeline-of-gitops/)
     * [openshift.com: Getting Started with ApplicationSets](https://www.openshift.com/blog/getting-started-with-applicationsets) "App of Apps" pattern.
     * [argocd-autopilot](https://github.com/argoproj-labs/argocd-autopilot) The Argo-CD Autopilot is a tool which offers an opinionated way of installing Argo-CD and managing GitOps repositories.
+    * [gspann.com: Significance of Using Spinnaker When Adopting a Kubernetes Environment 🌟](https://www.gspann.com/resources/blogs/significance-of-using-spinnaker-when-adopting-a-kubernetes-environment/) Spinnaker acts as a multi-cloud deployment tool to support continuous workflows in a Kubernetes environment.
+Understand the Spinnaker architecture and learn about the best practices that can help you better deploy applications on Kubernetes clusters.
 * [Tekton](https://github.com/tektoncd/)
     * [Tekton PetClinic Demo](https://github.com/tektoncd/pipeline)
     * [Tekton PetClinic Demo Youtube](https://www.youtube.com/watch?v=igwFpZOUTnw)